bizlett/movie-search/README.md

 ![screenshot of recommended section]()

-Text
+Popular movies makes a call to the TMDB api to get a list of the current popular movies on TMDB.
+This list updates daily.

+There are two functions associated to getting to the endpoint of displaying trending movies.
+The first is triggered by the event listener on window load.
+The second takes the data from the first call to the api and the list type (whether popular or trending), then displays them in the popular list container.

+There are approximately 500 pages of results for the popular movies call, each page is limited to 20 results.
+It is not possible to load more than 20 results at the same time, you need to change the page parameter in the url to access the other results.
+To allow the user to see more results, I created a 'see more' button.
+The button triggers a function that constructs a new url with a randomly generated page number between 1 and 500 everytime its clicked.
+This means another 20 results from the popular movies on TMDB will be displayed.

 #### Trending

 ![screenshot of trending section]()

-Text
+Trending movies makes a call to the TMDb api to get the daily or weekly trending items.
+The daily trending list tracks items over the period of a day while items have a 24 hour half life.
+The weekly list tracks items over a 7 day period, with a 7 day half life.
+I have written the call to the api to be based on daily trending items to ensure returning users will get different results.

+Again, there are two functions associated to getting to the endpoint of displaying trending movies.
+The first is triggered by the event listener on window load.
+The second takes the data from the first call to the api and the list type (whether popular or trending), then displays them in the trending list container.
+It uses the same function as popular movies, just with different parameters.

+The trending section 'see more' button also utilises the same function as the popular movies section to load further results.

 #### Footer

 ![screenshot of footer]()

-Text
+The footer for the page is very basic and features only the logo and attribution required, as part of the terms of use for the TMDB api.

 #### Scrollbar

 ![screenshot of custom scroll bar](assets/readme/scroll-bar.png)

-I decided to style the scrollbar at a late stage in response to user feedback.
 I used -webkit- extensions to style it in order to cover as many different browsers in one go.
 I styled the scrollbar in line with my Coolors palette.

 <a></a>